Skip to content

 Consider adding high-quality locks to your doors and windows, and installing a burglar alarm and smoke alarm.

-If you have approved security and safety systems in place, your insurance provider might consider lowering your premium.
+If you have approved security and safety systems, your insurance provider might consider lowering your premium.

 4. Avoid instalments

-If you can afford it, paying your premium upfront in one go usually cuts the cost of home insurance.
-If you opt to pay in monthly instalments, you might be charged interest on top.
+If you can afford it, pay your premium upfront.
+If you opt to pay monthly, you’ll typically be charged interest.

 5. Increase the excess

 If you’re willing to raise the amount you contribute towards a claim – the excess – you’ll usually pay a lower premium.
-But don’t opt to pay more excess than you can afford, should you need to claim.
+But don’t opt to pay a bigger excess than you can afford for a claim.

 6. Build up a no-claims discount

-Arguably the best house insurance saving comes from a no-claims discount.
-If you don’t make a claim on your home insurance, you could be rewarded with a discount on your next premium.
+If you don’t make a claim, you could be rewarded with a discount on your next premium.

-Generally, the longer you go without claiming, the more you can save on your house insurance cost.
-And you’re likely to be able to carry over the discount if you switch to another insurance provider, so make sure to include this when you get a quote.
+Generally, the longer you go without claiming, the more you can save.
+And you’re likely to be able to carry over the discount if you switch to another insurance provider.

 Why use Compare the Market?